 Flagpole Project

 ArtPort Kingston has invited artists, designers, makers, and thinkers to submit flag designs for our new Flagpole Project.
-Launching in Spring 2025, the Project will raise one original artist-made flag per month above ArtYard Kingston at 80 Smith Ave throughout 2025.
+Launched in Spring 2025, the Project has been raising one original artist-made flag per month above ArtYard Kingston at 80 Smith Ave throughout 2025.
 Each new flag, raised in a communal ceremony, offers an opportunity to rethink the meaning and role of flags in contemporary society.

 A flag is a powerful symbol–a human invention that serves both as a form of communication and a symbol of beauty, devotion, and reverence.
 As symbols of both unity and division, oneness and diversity, flags can evoke strong emotions, rally communities, and communicate ideas across vast distances.
 Historically, flags have represented nations, ideologies, and movements, but what do they mean to us now?
 How has their significance evolved?
 How might it continue to evolve over time?